jhpyle/docassemble/demo.md

 ---
 metadata:
   description: >-
-    These are basic questions common to a lot of different scenarios
+    These are basic questions common to a variety of scenarios
   authors:
     - name: Jonathan Pyle
-      organization: Example, Inc.
+      organization: none
-  revision_date: 2015-09-28
+  revision_date: 2015-10-25
 comment: >-
   A "metadata" section contains information about who wrote the YAML file and how it is intended to be used.